 Campaign scheduling.
 Campaign scheduling or dayparting helps you to define campaign start and end dates.
-As well, with such a function as dayparting you can determine when you want to send ads to the screens of your audience: choose exact days, time of the day, hours.
+As well, with such a function as dayparting, you can determine when you want to send ads to the screens of your audience: choose exact days, time of the day, and hours.
 Just go to the section “time” (on the screen above) and select the necessary timing.

 Pro tips that make your push ads targeting better:

 People surf the Internet days and nights.
 But there is the best time to offer particular products and services with your push ads.
 Here’s what you need to remember: